mateoer/ExpenseReimbursementSystem_Revature_Project_1/README.md

 -  This is the landing page of the project.
 <br />

+- Now the project is ready to go
 - To log in with authorized credentials use:
 >                         username     password
 >